-Figure 8.14.
-The user's popup settings under User -> User Details popup.
+It is also possible to automatically charge printing to a single shared account without the need for the popup.
 This can be useful in environments where a user only ever needs to charge to a single shared account, and it is not desirable to display the popup.